Williano/django-bona-blog/README.md

 ## General info
 An Open-Source Django blogging app like [Medium](https://medium.com/) and [Real Python](https://realpython.com/).
 It has [features](#features) of a standard blogging platform.

+## Standalone Project
+There is a standalone version of this django package.
+You can get it from its [GitHub Repo](https://github.com/Williano/Bona-Blog).

 ## Screenshots